-Compared to last year, we have seen a 33% reduction in our natural gas consumption and a 18% reduction in our total heat consumption this year.
-This major reduction is primarily due to this year being roughly 13% warmer than last year.
-After correcting for weather, we have achieved a 5% reduction in heat compared to our baseline.
-Significant heat reductions were seen in the Research Lab and Teaching Lab where the C.Op implementation was completed in spring 2015.
+Compared to last year, we have seen a 24% reduction in our natural gas consumption and a 11% reduction in our total heat consumption this year.
+This major reduction is primarily due to the savings seen from the Phase 1 implementation of C.Op in our lab buildings.